 These 10 Farrow & Ball colors are their most popular paints – from earthy neutrals to deep and dark shades

-These versatile paints are used time after time for good reason
+These versatile paints are used time after time – and for good reason

-Farrow & Ball boasts a wide range of paint colors which have become firm favorites among interior designers and homeowners.
-Known for their rich pigments and flattering shades, Farrow & Ball paints are continually embraced in home decor for good reason.
+Farrow & Ball boasts a wide range of iconic paint colors which have become firm favorites among interior designers and homeowners alike.
+Known for their rich pigments and flattering shades, Farrow & Ball paints are continually embraced in the world of interior design.

-From relaxed and earthy neutrals that provide a timeless backdrop throughout the home to moody shades of blue and green, you will no doubt already be familiar with some of their most widely used shades.
+From relaxed and earthy neutrals that provide a timeless backdrop throughout the home to moody shades of blue and green, you will no doubt already be familiar with some of their most widely used shades used for room color ideas.

 ‘The most important aspect of using color is to create spaces that are warm and welcoming for our friends and family – colors that make us feel proud of our homes,' explains Joa Studhome, Farrow & Ball Color Curator.

-Every shade, no matter how muted or bold, feels deeply liveable and creates warm and inviting home decor ideas
+Every shade, no matter how muted or bold, feels deeply liveable and creates a warm and inviting home.

 1. Setting Plaster